bektade/I2M2G/README.md

 ---

----

----

----

----

----

-# Meter Simulator Setup (OPTION B)
+## Meter Simulator Setup (OPTION B)

-When working with meterSimulator, need to specify `host IP` which will be part of the simulated meter endpoint url.
+> When working with meterSimulator specify:
+> -  `host IP` which will be part of the simulated meter endpoint url.

-We don't need to specify:

-- IP address of smart meter
-- security certificates (LFDIs)
+> - We `don't` need to specify IP address of smart meter and security certificates (LFDIs)

 Follow steo by step guide below:

-#### step-1: Configure environment
+#### step-1: clone the repo and Configure environment

 - run `setup_env.sh` script